jpcposts/jpcposts.github.io/_posts/2024/2024-02-05-understanding_dollar_sign_in_bash.md

 "Password = "$6$px2$rvq/gQLkd5Tr9yMatJukZBXK54clYaOslgMGTWi1TpfM7htA4qhP2cUAVaTd69nnMLWp2tpCUzMLQTxpQiaaa."
 ```

 In this case, the shell interprets $6, $px2, and $rvq as variable references.
-If these variables do not exist in the script, the result may be an empty or random value.
+If these variables do not exist in the script, the result may be an empty or `random value`.

 ## Preventing Variable Interpretation